wizardofhoms/risks-scripts/README.md

 * `_risq` completion file:
 * Adds completion bridging for pass subcommands

+### Other enhancements

+* The SSH tomb also comes with a special `ssh-add` executable script, so that if you get to have multiple SSH keypairs in your `~/.ssh/` directory, all of them will be added when the identity is opened.

 ## Install one-liners

 For `_risks` in `VaultVM` (used as standalone here, adapt the paths if used as AppVM):